 Options Description Alarm The device stops measurement.
 The signal outputs and totalizers assume the defined alarm condition.
 A diagnostic message is generated.
 The background lighting changes to red.
-Warning The device continues to measure.
-The signal outputs and totalizers are not affected.
-A diagnostic message is generated.
+WarningThe device continues to measure.
+The signal outputs and totalizers are n diagnostic message is generated.
 Logbook entry only The device continues to measure.
-The diagnostic message is displayed only in the logbook submenu (Event list submenu) and is not displayed in alternation with operational display.
-Off The diagnostic event is ignored, and no diagnostic message is generated or entered.
+The diagnostic message is displayed only in the Event logbook submenu (Event list submenu) and is not displayed in alternation with the operational display.
+Off The diagnostic event is ignored, and no diagnostic message is generated or enter